ashishkrb7/Facial-recognition-camera-for-small-retail/Face Identifier/README.md

-This folder contains the codes to check different models efficiency for face identification
+# Introduction
+This code identify the face in the image